plabayo/learn-rust-101/README.md

 The “Rust in Action” book can also be seen as yet another alternative all together, as it is also aimed at introducing Rust to people who never did any Systems programming, So you could also do it instead of the Rust Web Programming book.

 ### Appendix VI.
-Next Steps
+More Material

 Learning to master a language has a beginning but it doesn’t have an ending.
 You’ll want to continue to learn, teach others and keep up to date.
+In this appendix you'll find material to help you with all this and more.

 #### Keep up to date